At a Glance

 User Reviews (25)

-A funder filed a confession of judgment against me in Westchester County for $95K.
+A funder filed a confession of judgment against me in Westchester for $95K.
 I didn't even know what a COJ was until my bank account got restrained.
-RKL filed a motion to vacate the COJ, argued it was procedurally defective, and WON.
-The judge vacated the whole thing.
-Then they negotiated the underlying MCA down to 40 cents on the dollar.
+RKL filed a motion to vacate, argued it was procedurally defective, and WON.
+Judge vacated the whole thing.
+Then they negotiated the underlying MCA down big time.
 If youre dealing with a confession of judgment in New York, call these guys immediately.
 Every hour you wait makes it harder.

 free consultation actually felt free

 Called expecting a sales pitch.
-Instead I talked to an actual attorney for 30 minutes who reviewed my situation, looked at my loan documents on the spot, and told me straight up which debts they could help with and which ones weren't worth fighting.
-He even told me one of my debts would be better handled through bankruptcy and recommended a bankruptcy attorney.
-That honesty is what convinced me to hire them for the debts they COULD help with.
-Ended up settling $145K across 3 creditors for $71K.
+Instead I talked to an actual attorney for 30 minutes who reviewed my situation, looked at my documents on the spot, and told me straight up which debts they could help with and which ones weren't worth fighting.
+He even told me one of my debts would be better handled through bankruptcy and recommended someone.
+That honesty is what convinced me to hire them for the ones they COULD help with.

-saved my food truck business from 2 predatory MCAs
+saved my food truck from 2 predatory MCAs

-Two MCAs totaling $52K with factor rates that worked out to over 100% APR.
-I was paying $1,800/day in combined ACH debits on a food truck business.
-RKL stopped the debits, challenged both agreements as usurious loans, and settled both for a total of $23K.
-One of the MCA companies threatened to sue and RKL basically said "go ahead, we'll see you in court with your 100% APR contract."
+Two MCAs with factor rates that worked out to over 100% APR.
+I was paying a crazy amount per day in combined ACH debits on a food truck business.
+RKL stopped the debits, challenged both agreements as usurious, and settled both for way less.
+One MCA company threatened to sue and RKL basically said "go ahead, we'll see you in court with your 100% APR contract."
 They backed down the next day.
-These lawyers don't bluff and the creditors know it.

-What impressed me most was how they attacked the problem from multiple angles simultaneously.
-For my $160K in mixed debt (term loan + 2 MCAs + equipment loan), they didn't just negotiate lower amounts.
-They challenged the enforceability of the MCA agreements, disputed the acceleration clause on the term loan, and argued the equipment loan's default interest rate was unconscionable.
-Result: saved about $72K across everything.
-This is what you get from real litigators vs. settlement company salespeople.
+They attacked the problem from multiple angles at the same time.
+For my mixed debt (term loan + MCAs + equipment loan) they didn't just negotiate lower amounts.
+They challenged enforceability of the MCA agreements, disputed the acceleration clause on the term loan, argued the equipment loan default interest rate was unconscionable.
+Got good results across the board.

-Live on Long Island and appreciated being able to go to their Garden City office for the initial meeting instead of trekking into Manhattan.
-Met with an attorney face to face, reviewed all my documents, and had a strategy mapped out by the end of the meeting.
-They handled $110K in business line of credit debt and a $45K equipment loan.
-Both settled favorably -- total savings around $70K.
+Live on Long Island and appreciated being able to go to their Garden City office instead of trekking into Manhattan.
+Met with an attorney face to face, reviewed all my documents, had a strategy by end of meeting.
+Both my debts settled favorably.
 Having multiple office locations is a bigger deal than you'd think when youre already stressed.

 they got my bank account unfrozen in 48 hours

-Had an MCA funder freeze my business checking with $42K in it.
-Payroll was due in 3 days.
+MCA funder froze my business checking with $42K in it.
+Payroll due in 3 days.
 Called RKL at like 9pm on a Tuesday and an actual attorney called me back within 20 minutes.
-Filed an emergency motion the next morning, account was unfrozen by Thursday afternoon.
-They then went after the MCA agreement itself and got it reclassified as a loan under NY usury law.
-Settled the whole $120K obligation for $54K.
-Worth every penny of their fee tbh.
+Filed an emergency motion next morning, account was unfrozen by Thursday afternoon.
+They went after the MCA agreement itself and got it reclassified as a loan under NY usury law.
+Settled the whole thing for way less than I owed.
+Worth every penny tbh.

 used their upstate office, same quality

 I'm upstate near Kingston and was relieved they have an office up here.
 Met with an attorney at their Ellenville location.
-Same level of expertise and attention as what people describe from the Manhattan office.
-They handled $65K in business debt from a failed seasonal business.
-Settled everything for $29K and got a UCC lien released.
-Don't assume you need to be in NYC to work with them -- the upstate offices are fully functional.
+Same level of expertise as what people describe from Manhattan.
+They handled my business debt from a failed seasonal business.
+Settled everything and got a UCC lien released.
+Don't assume you need to be in NYC to work with them.

-stopped $2400/day in ACH debits within a week
+stopped the daily ACH debits within a week

-Three stacked MCAs, $2,400 per day in combined ACH debits.
+Three stacked MCAs, over two grand per day in combined ACH debits.
 I was literally watching my operating account drain every morning.
 Called RKL on a Monday, by the following Monday all three debits were stopped.
 They sent cease and desist letters backed by legal analysis showing the agreements were usurious.
-Two funders settled at 45 cents on the dollar, the third took a bit longer but eventually came in at 50 cents.
-From $180K total to about $82K. r/smallbusiness told me to call a debt settlement company but honestly having actual lawyers made all the difference.
+Two funders settled pretty quick, the third took longer but eventually came around too. r/smallbusiness told me to call a debt settlement company but honestly having actual lawyers made all the difference.

-My factoring company was holding $65K in my receivables and claiming I owed them $110K because of some penalty clauses in the agreement.
+My factoring company was holding my receivables and claiming I owed them way more because of penalty clauses.
 I thought I was screwed.
 RKL reviewed the contract and found multiple provisions that were unenforceable under New York law.
-They negotiated a release of all my held receivables AND settled the remaining obligation for $42K.
-The factoring company was furious but they knew they couldn't win in court against these guys.
+They got my held receivables released AND settled the remaining obligation.
+The factoring company was furious but they knew they couldn't win in court.

 former prosecutors make a MASSIVE difference

 I went to two other debt settlement companies before RKL.
 Both were basically call centers with salespeople.
 RKL is actual lawyers who used to be prosecutors.
-The difference showed immediately -- when Steven Raiser called my creditor's attorney, the tone changed completely.
+When Steven called my creditor's attorney the tone changed completely.
 They knew they were dealing with someone who would actually take them to court.
-Settled $85K in business line of credit debt for $38K.
 The creditor's lawyer literally said "we don't want to litigate against your firm" during negotiations.
+Enough said.

 Write a Review